Did Facebook’s mood experiment cross the line?

 Facebook regularly tweaks its news feed based on user data, including emphasizing certain "friends" or subjects, to improve the user experience.
 The number of ads or image sizes are also adjusted for similar reasons.
 The New York Times noted that Google and Yahoo likewise make adjustments based on how people interact with search results or news articles.

 But while permission is generally given to the social media and search engine giants to use the reams of personal data they’re collecting for targeted advertising, it’s murky what other purposes they can use it for.

 According to The Wall Street Journal, Facebook recently came up with an estimate of how many people were visiting Brazil for the World Cup based on its user data.
 In February, a list of the best places to be single in the U.S. was released.
 But many appear to agree with Brian Blau, a Gartner analyst, who told the Times, "Doing psychological testing on people crosses the line."

 Similar to tweaking its user feeds, a Facebook spokesperson told the New York Business Journal that such research is done "to improve our services and to make the content people see on Facebook as relevant and engaging as possible."
 Any impact on people’s moods was also said to be extremely minimal.

 At an event late last week in New Dehli, Sheryl Sandberg, chief operating officer, again apologized, saying the research was "poorly communicated," and asserted user privacy was paramount, according to the Guardian.

 "We take privacy and security at Facebook really seriously because that is something that allows people to share," Ms. Sandberg said.

-Do you agree or disagree that Facebook went too far in its use of user data for its mood experiment?
+Did Facebook go too far in its use of user data for its mood experiment?
 What rules or restrictions should guide the use of personal data for research purposes?